 Remember that doing something small on a regular basis is more beneficial than doing a big, comprehensive warm up every now and again.
 If you are suffering from a sore throat or any vocal issues, always warm up very carefully.
 For some tips on how to help a deal with a sore throat check out our natural sore throat remedy page.

 An actor’s voice is so important.
 I hear all the time how crucial a good voice is for an actor to be successful.
-The voice is one of the most trainable elements of an actors, therefore warm up as much as possible, take singing lessons or voice lessons and really try to improve this invaluable asset you have as an actor.
+The voice is one of the most trainable elements of an actors skill set, therefore warmup as much as possible.
+Take singing lessons or voice lessons, work on your voice regularly, and really try to improve this invaluable asset you have as an actor.